 Common types of forms

-The best forms are short and easy for anyone to fill out, as this case study demonstrates.
+The best forms are short and easy for anyone to fill out.
 But there's no one-size-fits-all form solution that will work for every issue your readers will encounter.
 Truly optimized forms are made to do one very specific thing—and they do that one thing very well.
 Below are a few examples of common forms, along with some ideas for best practices and customization.

 - Contact.
 Let your website visitors request information from your facility without picking up the phone or sending an email through a customized Contact Us form, giving readers the option to spell out their question or concern in detail.
 Make sure to respond to those messages in a timely manner, as significant delay can lead to frustration.